Mohammad-Habibi/Webmon/README.md

 # FilesChecker

-This script help you comare files of two same directorie, for example compare last backup of your website files and older version of code that clean and safe, To find suspicious files like webshells and Unwanted changes In the source codes.
+This script help you comare files of two same directorie, for example compare last backup of your website files and older version of code that clean and safe, To find suspicious files like webshells and Unwanted changes In the source codes. script first report new files, then compare hash of same file in two Directories.

 Usage:
 You can use script like this :